In this article, we are going to dive deeper into inventory write-off. Let’s start with no further delay.

 How to Write-Off Inventory?

-If a case, inventory tends to lose all its value, this inventory loss will impact both your income statement and the balance sheet of your business.
+If a case, the stock tends to lose all its value, this stock loss will impact both your income statement and the balance sheet of your business.
 The cost of written-off inventory is the amount of inventory and cost of cash that can be acquired by disposing of the most superior inventory manner.

 For inventory write-off, you need to credit the account of inventory and record inventory debit.